AyushLochan/Tic-Tac-Toe/README.md

-Absolutely!
-Here's a **polished and professional version** of your README for the Tic Tac Toe game:

----

 # 🎮 Tic Tac Toe – Web Game

 A simple and responsive **Tic Tac Toe** game built using **HTML, CSS, and JavaScript**.
 This classic two-player game is designed for the web, offering clean UI, smooth gameplay, and dynamic win/draw detection.
 Ideal for beginners to understand DOM manipulation, game logic, and responsive design principles.